ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/material_override.rst.txt

 |

 The Add button adds to the selected objects the Material Override that you have chosen from the **Add From** menu.
-If the Material Override is already present on the selected objects, the Add button replace the previous Shader Overlay with the new one.
+If the Material Override is already present on the selected objects, the Add button replace the previous Material Override with the new one.

 .. important::